Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Proof of Limit Theorems

-We will deduce the Law of Large Numbers \ref{ExplicitLeakyReLULLN} stated in the main part of this paper as a special instances of more general results.
-Nonetheless, the verfication that all the requirements are satisfies will take some further work established in the next subsection.
+We will deduce the Law of Large Numbers \ref{ExplicitLeakyReLULLN} stated in the main part of this paper as a special instance of more general results.
+Nonetheless, the verification that all the requirements are satisfied will take some further work established in the next subsection.

-As before, we denote for $W \in \mathrm{GL}_d(\R)$ by In the previous section, we explained that our methods also apply for generalized Leaky ReLU activation function, so we state our general Law of Large Numbers in the following generality.
+As before, we denote for $W \in \mathrm{GL}_d(\R)$ by In the previous section, we explained that our methods also apply to generalized Leaky ReLU activation functions, so we state our general Law of Large Numbers in the following generality.

 \begin{theorem}(General Law of Large Numbers for $|X_{\ell}|$) Let $\mu$ be a Borel probability measure on $\mathrm{GL}_d(\R)$.
-Let $(X_{\ell})_{\geq 0}$ be as in \eqref{ProbNNDef} and let $\phi(x) = \max(\alpha_1 x,\alpha_2 x)$ be a generalized Leaky ReLU activation function with $\alpha_1, \alpha_2 \in \R_{\neq 0}$.
+Let $(X_{\ell})_{\ell\geq 0}$ be as in \eqref{ProbNNDef} and let $\phi(x) = \max(\alpha_1 x,\alpha_2 x)$ be a generalized Leaky ReLU activation function with $\alpha_1, \alpha_2 \in \R_{\neq 0}$.
 Assume that $\mu$ has a unique spherical $\mu$-stationary probability measure\footnote{See Definition~\ref{Def:SS}} and has finite first logarithmic moment, that is $\int \log N(W) \, d\mu(W) < \infty$.